0xNILADRI/Exploring-Weather-Trends/README.md

 # Udacity-Data-Analyst-Project-01---Exploring-Weather-Trends

 ## Abstract:
-SQL Query was used to download (CSV) file that contains yearly average temperature of the cities ‘Ranchi’ ,‘Patna’ ,‘Bangalore’ and the global temperature. \n
+SQL Query was used to download (CSV) file that contains yearly average temperature of the cities ‘Ranchi’ ,‘Patna’ ,‘Bangalore’ and the global temperature.

 Later the data has been analyzed using Python Programming Language using Jupyter Notebook Environment.

 ## Introduction